Can white vaginal discharge be an early pregnancy symptom?

-There are times when infections do become a part of pregnancy, including vaginal yeast infections.
+Unfortunately, there are times when infections do become a part of pregnancy, including vaginal yeast infections.
 The symptoms of a vaginal yeast infection include green or yellow vaginal discharge during pregnancy, itching and foul smell.
 If you notice any of these changes in vaginal discharge during pregnancy, notify your doctor or midwife.
-Don't take matters into your own hands and try to treat the infection with over the counter products unless specifically directed to do so by your OB/GYN.
+Don't take matters into your own hands and try to treat the infection with over the counter products unless specifically directed to do so by your Ob-Gyn.

 Does vaginal discharge need to be treated?

-Washing the vaginal outside area, the labia can help curb the scent associated with vaginal discharge.
-At no point should a pregnant woman use a douche to cleanse the vagina.
-Furthermore, wipes and vaginal washes often contain perfumes, which can irritate sensitive pregnancy skin.
+Keeping the labia clean can help curb the scent associated with vaginal discharge, and at no point should a pregnant woman use a douche to cleanse the vagina.
+In addition, wipes and vaginal washes often contain perfumes, which can irritate sensitive pregnancy skin.
 These treatments can also change the pH of the vagina and vaginal area, which can lead to irritation and breakouts.
-Pads and panty liners are safe for use during pregnancy.
 No tampons should be used to catch vaginal discharge during pregnancy or after birth for at least the first menstrual cycle.
+However, pads and panty liners are safe for use during pregnancy.

 How does vaginal discharge change in the third trimester?

 During the third trimester, women often notice their vaginal discharge a bit more.
-This is not because of a change necessarily, but because of the impending shedding of the mucus plug.
-This plug is a stopper of sorts for the cervix and when it is released that may signal the last phase of pregnancy before birth.
+This is not necessarily because of a change, but due to the impending shedding of the mucus plug.
+This plug is a stopper of sorts for the cervix and when it is released, that may signal the last phase of pregnancy before birth.

 Many women never notice the shedding of the mucus plug, but may see spotting or a blood-tinted vaginal discharge during pregnancy after the plug has shed.
 These are all important changes to report to your doctor.

 Can I use tampons during pregnancy?